-I enjoy reading cookbooks and was inspired to try this white bean and tuna recipe while paging through Gran Cocina Latina, which is a 900 page volume about Latin American Food.
+The internet is a great resource for finding recipes but I still love paging through good old fashioned cookbooks for inspiration.
+This white bean and seared tuna recipe comes from the cookbook Gran Cocina Latina, which is a 900 page volume about Latin American Food.
 The book goes way beyond recipes, deep into the history and cultural fabric of the Latin American kitchen.
 The author, Maricel E. Presilla, explains that the rich robust complex quality of the cuisine is accomplished by the layers of Latin flavor that go into every dish.
 The Adobo layer comes first.
 This is the one that seasons the meat or fish.
 It is often a paste or marinade, made from crushed garlic, spices, and citrus or vinegar.
 I made an adobo for this tuna, using garlic, cumin, cayenne, salt, lime juice and olive oil.

 Here’s an onion chopping tip, if you’re interested: halve them through the root, slice them lengthwise, and then slice across the natural layers, which results in a nice small dice.